 - Bank affairs

 Use a professional attorney or template to draft the POA.
-Before using a US POA overseas, get it apostilled or authenticated.
+Before using a US Power Of Attorney get it apostilled or authenticated.
 If the country is a Hague Convention member, get an apostille from Pac Signing.

 Simply place an order on the pacsigning apostille authentication or notary service and mail us to notarize your original documents.
 We’ll get the proper authentications for your situation.